-I am currently a researcher at the Leibniz-Center of General Linguistics in Berlin (ZAS).
-Previously I worked as a post-doc on a project entitled Strength of Scalar Implicatures with Dr. Uli Sauerland, and before that I taught graduate and undergraduate courses in semantics and syntax as a Lecturer at Harvard University.
+Previously I was a research associate at ZAS, a post-doc on a project entitled "Strength of Scalar Implicatures" with Dr. Uli Sauerland, and a lecturer at Harvard University teaching graduate and undergraduate courses in semantics and syntax.

-I received my Ph.D. from Harvard University in May 2013 with a dissertation entitled Any questions?
-Polarity as a window into the structure of questions.
+In May 2013, I received my Ph.D. from Harvard University with a dissertation entitled "Any questions?
+Polarity as a window into the structure of questions".

 My research is focused on semantics, pragmatics, and the syntax-semantics interface.
 I am especially interested in polarity phenomena, the array of variation in the interpretation of connective particles cross-linguistically, the grammatical encoding of implicature calculation and interrogative constructions.

 Leibniz-Zentrum Allgemeine Sprachwissenschaft Schützenstr.
 18, room 411, D-10117 Berlin, Germany

 Negative polarity additive particles.
 To appear in the TLLM 2020 Proceedings.

 Additional questions on contrastive topics.
 Theoretical Linguistics 46(1-2). [pdf]

 Not eating kein veggies: Negative concord in child German. [with K. Yatsushiro] Forthcoming in Linguistic Evidence 2020.

 Quantity implicatures. [with U. Sauerland] To appear in The Wiley Blackwell Companion to Semantics.

 Additive free choice items in unconditionals. [with A. Fălăuș] SuB 25, SinFonIJA 13